To all those who have ever braved a supermarket with a toddler.

 The trolley was heavy.

 But I heaved through the shop like the new Hunger Trials.

 Around all of those people that chat in the aisles.

 The checkout was reached having taken its toll.

 I thus parted with cash and a chunk of my soul.

 …For the sake of the store though I’ll stick to online!

 This brilliant rhyme was first published here.
 For more from the very, very lovely Dawn from Rhyming With Wine click on the image or recent posts below.
 Also don’t forget to check out Dawn’s new venture with our other good friend Gemma from ColleysWobbles at Wobbles & Rhyme – it’s going to be amazing!

 Rhyming with Wine A parenting blog with a rhyming twist.

-Welcome to your weekly fix of autumnal #DreamTeam linky action!
-Hosted by Annette of 3 Little […]
+A huge sparkly welcome to the #DreamTeam bloggers linky – hosted by Annette of 3 Little […]